Art-Sells/Arells/Build-Notes.md

  - displayed once a cVatop + (cVatop * .03) < the cVact, othersie hidden

  #### (A)(B) Price = Holding Price
- - Holding Price dependent on highest cVatop
+ - Holding Price dependent on highest cpVatop

  #### (A)(B) Value
  - Displays acVacts if the acVacts + (acVacts * .03) > acVatops, otherwise displays acVatops.